Valmont Industries (NYSE:VMI) Reaches New 1-Year High at $155.01

-The firm also recently disclosed a quarterly dividend, which was paid on Thursday, October 15th.
-Stockholders of record on Friday, September 25th were issued a dividend of $0.45 per share.
-This represents a $1.80 annualized dividend and a dividend yield of 1.17%.
+The firm also recently announced a quarterly dividend, which was paid on Thursday, October 15th.
+Shareholders of record on Friday, September 25th were given a $0.45 dividend.
+This represents a $1.80 annualized dividend and a yield of 1.17%.
 The ex-dividend date of this dividend was Thursday, September 24th.
-Valmont Industries’s dividend payout ratio (DPR) is 25.50%.
+Valmont Industries’s dividend payout ratio is 25.50%.

 Valmont Industries, Inc produces and sells fabricated metal products in the United States, Australia, Denmark, and internationally.
 The company operates through four segments: Engineered Support Structures, Utility Support Structures, Coatings, and Irrigation.
 The Engineered Support Structures segment manufactures and distributes engineered metal, steel, aluminum, and composite poles, towers, and components for lighting, traffic, and wireless communication markets; engineered access systems; integrated structure solutions for smart cities; and highway safety products.